Quite a lot of what I’ve learnt has been committed to paper / cyberspace, in the hope that others will find it useful.

 The newest is Working Collaboratively, which looks at examples of collaboration which aim to shift whole systems.
 It includes tips from practitioners, case examples and lots of advice on how to navigate the early messy stages of working collaboratively.
 It is available in hard copy or as an ebook.
 Use PWP15 for a 15% discount.

 Change Management for Sustainable Development: a workbook Published in 2006 by the IEMA, this is one of the regular ‘practitioner’ series which IEMA produces for its members, who are mostly environmental professionals in the UK.
 The aim of the workbook is to introduce technical environmental specialists to the wonders of organisational change, learning and other ‘soft skills’ needed to get change happening in their organisations.
 A second edition is in preparation.
+In the meantime, a pdf of the original is available here.

 What’s it like from the inside?
 The Challenges of Being an Organisational Change Agent for Sustainability A chapter in "Change and Sustainability" edited by Chris Galea and published by Greenleaf in 2012.
 Based on a survey of organisational change agents, their views on how effective they are and how they see their work in relation to the wider sustainability movement.